AADavin/Zombi/README.md

 TRANSLOCATION_E = 0.05
 INVERSION_E = 0.05

- Finally, we launch simuLyon using the command
+After that we launch simuLyon using the command

      python3 simuLyon.py G ./EXAMPLE_1/GenomeParameters.tsv ./EXAMPLE_1